srhill12/movie-recommender-test/README.md

 print(recommendation_df.sort_values("RecommendationScore", ascending=False).head(10))
 ```

-## Contributing

-If you'd like to contribute, please fork the repository and use a feature branch.
-Pull requests are warmly welcome.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.
 ```

-This `README.md` file provides a comprehensive overview of the project, explains how to use the Jupyter notebook and the Python script, and offers an example of how to generate movie recommendations.
-Let me know if you need any modifications!